sunrise-ikun/SC2_WM/README.md

-# SC²-WM

-**SC²-WM: A Self-Correcting World Model with Closed-Loop Feedback for Vision-and-Language Navigation in Continuous Environments**
+# SC²-WM: A Self-Correcting World Model with Closed-Loop Feedback for Vision-and-Language Navigation in Continuous Environments

-Xuan Yao, Yuze Zhu, Junyu Gao, Zongmeng Wang, Changsheng Xu
+**Xuan Yao, Yuze Zhu, Junyu Gao, Zongmeng Wang, Changsheng Xu**

-*Accepted at the 43rd International Conference on Machine Learning (ICML 2026)*
+*🎉 Accepted at the 43rd International Conference on Machine Learning (ICML 2026)*

 ---

 ## Overview

+Vision-and-Language Navigation in Continuous Environments (VLN-CE) requires agents to make fine-grained navigation decisions under partial observability.
+However, most existing methods rely on open-loop execution, lacking mechanisms to detect and correct internal state drift during inference.
+We propose SC²-WM, **a self-correcting world model framework that introduces internal feedback for closed-loop decision making** in VLN-CE.
+Our method derives feedback from world-model foresight to perform state-level plan refinement before action execution.
+To handle challenging scenarios, we further introduce conditional world-aware adaptation, which enables model-level correction by selectively updating the world model at test time when feedback indicates model capacity insufficiency.
-SC²-WM is a framework for Vision-and-Language Navigation in Continuous Environments (VLN-CE).
-The agent uses a **world model** to mentally imagine future panoramic observations, and a **self-correcting spatial cognition** mechanism to reconcile its imagined and observed views before committing to a navigation decision.
-The framework is built on Habitat-Sim and is evaluated on both R2R-CE and RxR-CE.
+The framework is built on Habitat-Sim and is evaluated on popular VLN-CE benchmarks (R2R-CE and RxR-CE).

 ## Project Structure